AdobeDocs/experience-manager-65.en/help/sites-administering/user-group-ac-admin.md

 * A **principal** is an entity that carries access rights.
 Principals include:

     * A user account.
-    * A group account.
+    * A group account

       If a user account belongs to one, or more, groups it is also associated with each of those group principals.

 * A **subject** is used to represent the source of a request.

   It is used to consolidate the access rights applicable for that request.
 These are taken from:

     * The user principal

       The rights that you assign directly to the user account.

     * All groups principals associated with that user

       All rights assigned to any of the groups that the user belongs to.

   The result is then used to allow or deny access to the resource requested.